 In tandem with the growth of green finance worldwide is taxonomy development.
 The EU has been one of the most active in developing a green taxonomy and it is the only one in implementation currently.
-The EU taxonomy is already in practical application among member states since 2022 via a delegated act on sustainable activities for climate change adaptation and mitigation, with more acts to follow.
+The EU taxonomy is already in practical application among member states since 2022.
+This happened via a delegated act on sustainable activities for climate change adaptation and mitigation, with more acts to follow.

 Other regional and national-level taxonomies have been proposed around the world, from Georgia to Mexico to Bangladesh and beyond, with several already accepted and awaiting implementation.
 Efforts to develop national taxonomies reflect the race to get ahead of the green finance curve worth trillions in an economy that is already headed in that direction.
 As countries work to transition their economies and strengthen their competitive advantage, sustainable taxonomies are a useful and much-needed tool to add to the governing architecture.

 The UK Green Taxonomy is under development with the objectives to combat greenwashing, inform business and investing choices, promote sustainable investments, and tackle climate change.
 This comes in an effort to position itself as a green finance centre.
 Singapore is leading efforts to develop an ASEAN-wide taxonomy for similar reasons.